-- 2.7.
+- 2.6.2.7.
 Unrestricted funds are spent or applied at the discretion of the trustees to further any of the charity's purposes.
-Unrestricted funds can be used to supplement expenses incurred from restricted funds.
+Unrestricted funds can be used to supplement expenditure expenses incurredmade - from restricted funds.
 For example, a restricted grant may have provided part of the funding needed for a specific project.
-In this case unrestricted funds may be used to meet any funding shortfall for that project. - 2.8.
-Trustees may choose to set aside a part of the unrestricted funds to be used for a particular future project or commitment.
-In this way, the trustees set up a designated fund.
-The designated fund remains part of the unrestricted funds of the charity.
-This is because the designation has an administrative purpose only and does not legally restrict the trustees' discretion in how to apply the designated fund.
+In this case unrestricted funds may be used to meet any funding shortfall for that project. - 2.7.2.8.
+Trustees may choose during the reporting period to set aside a part of the unrestricted funds to be used for a particular future project or commitment.
+By earmarking funds in this way, the trustees set up a designated fund.
+The designated fund that remains part of the unrestricted funds of the charity.
+This is because the designation has an administrative purpose only and does not legally restrict the trustees' discretion in how to apply the unrestricted funds that they have earmarkeddesignated fund.
 Identifying designated funds may be helpful when explaining the charity's reserve policy and the level of reserves it holds.